Underage Drinking Social Media Plan – right click images to download.

 #agematters #delayfirstuse #braindevelopment #underagedrinking #SAMSHA

-Post Copy – All Platforms: Underage drinking isn’t a harmless rite of passage — and early conversations can change the outcome.
-The Talk.
-They Hear You. campaign highlights that youth who talk with parents and caregivers about alcohol are significantly less likely to drink underage.
+Post Copy – All Platforms: Early conversations make a difference!
+Youth who talk with parents and caregivers about alcohol are significantly less likely to drink underage.
 You don’t need a perfect speech.
 You just need to start — because when you talk, they hear you.

 #agematters #delayfirstuse #braindevelopment #underagedrinking #youthprevention #healthybrains #protectourfuture #talktheyhearyou #truth